Shaokun-X/blog/content/posts/modèles et algorithmes parallèles.md

 1. EREW
    - At any time only one processor can read a memory unit
 2. CREW
-   - Concurrently read a memory unit is okay, but not write
+   - Concurrently reading a memory unit is okay, but not writing
 3. CRCW
    - Common-mode-CRCW: all processors have to write the same value
    - Arbitraty-mode-CRCW: picks one value of the processors to write